Zehraqqwx/Zehraqqwx/README.md

 - 👋 Hi, I’m @Zehraqqwx
 - 👀 My goal is to be a hacker
-- 🌱 I’m currently learn
+- 🌱 öğrenim aşamasindayim.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ pasword hacker
-- 📫 How to reach me ...
+- 📫 Zhrbozlagan@gmail.com

 <!---
 Zehraqqwx/Zehraqqwx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.